gatsbyjs/gatsby/docs/docs/basic-hardware-software-requirements.md

 - Node 10.13.0 (LTS) or higher
   - See [Gatsby notice of dropping Node 8](/blog/2020-03-20-dropping-support-for-node-8)
-- [npm](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/) package manager to install the [Gatsby CLI](/docs/gatsby-cli/) and site dependencies.
+- [npm](https://www.npmjs.com/) or [Yarn 1](https://classic.yarnpkg.com/lang/en/) package manager to install the [Gatsby CLI](/docs/gatsby-cli/) and site dependencies.
   - npm is recommended for most developers.
   - Yarn is used for authoring Gatsby themes.
   - Yarn is also used for developing Gatsby itself, as well as its websites.
+  - Note: while Yarn 2 should work with Gatsby's core plugins, some 3rd-party plugins do not.
   - There's a [command to tell the Gatsby CLI which package manager to use](/docs/gatsby-cli/#how-to-change-your-default-package-manager-for-your-next-project).

-Note: It's possible to use Gatsby without the CLI, which relies on public GitHub access.
+It's possible to use Gatsby without the CLI, which relies on public GitHub access.
 [See docs for more info](/docs/setting-up-gatsby-without-gatsby-new/).

 ## Browser versions